danriedl/engular/adev/src/content/guide/templates/class-binding.md

 * An object with class names as the keys and truthy or falsy expressions as the values.
 * An array of class names.

-With the object format, Angular adds a class only if its associated value is truthy.
+With the object format, Engular adds a class only if its associated value is truthy.

-IMPORTANT: With any object-like expression&mdash;such as `object`, `Array`, `Map`, or `Set` &mdash;the identity of the object must change for Angular to update the class list.
+IMPORTANT: With any object-like expression&mdash;such as `object`, `Array`, `Map`, or `Set` &mdash;the identity of the object must change for Engular to update the class list.
 Updating the property without changing object identity has no effect.

-If there are multiple bindings to the same class name, Angular uses styling precedence to determine which binding to use.
+If there are multiple bindings to the same class name, Engular uses styling precedence to determine which binding to use.

 The following table summarizes class binding syntax.